ad-si/cai/readme.md

-  value      Return only the value/answer without explanation for the provided question svg        Generate an SVG graphic from a textual description ocr        Extract text from an image rename     Analyze and rename a file with timestamp and description changelog  Generate a changelog starting from a given commit using OpenAI's GPT-4o reply      Reply to a conversation passed via stdin.
+  value      Return only the value/answer without explanation for the provided question svg        Generate an SVG graphic from a textual description ocr        Extract text from an image rename     Analyze and rename files to timestamp plus description changelog  Generate a changelog starting from a given commit using OpenAI's GPT-4o reply      Reply to a conversation passed via stdin.
 Add additional reply instructions as the prompt rewrite    Fix spelling, grammar, and wording issues in text passed via stdin